Provided by You Health for patients

 • Also take pimozide (Orap) or citalopram (Celexa)

-• Are drinking alcohol
+• Are drinking large amounts of alcohol

 • Are using or abusing recreation drugs or prescription medications

-Before you take Escitalopram, tell your healthcare provider if you:
+Before you take escitalopram, tell your healthcare provider if you:

 • Have thoughts of suicide or harming yourself